Astrid1005/DAT505-GitHub/session8/S8-02-exercise-objLoader-Raycasting-21.03.19/README.md

 scene.add( light );
 ```

 * The following code creates material and geometry, meanwhile it loads **Blocks.mtl** and **Tower.obj** firstly.
 Secondly, the code creats mesh to combin material and geometry, meanwhile it sets scale, position, rotation of the mesh.
-Fourthly, the code adds mesh to scene and push mesh to **object**.
-Fifthly, the code creats raycaster and renderer.
+Thirdly, the code adds mesh to scene and push mesh to **object**.
+Finally, the code creats raycaster and renderer.

 ```JavaScript
 var geometry = new THREE.BoxBufferGeometry( 20, 20, 20 );